Famous Paintings in Paris Museums: A Treasure Trove of Art and History

 1. Leonardo da Vinci’s “Mona Lisa”

-2. Eugène Delacroix’s “Liberty Leading the People”
+2. The focus will be on the interpretative analysis of Eugène Delacroix’s painting “Liberty Leading the People”.

-3. Jacques-Louis David’s “The Coronation of Napoleon”
+3. About “The Coronation of Napoleon” by Jacques-Louis David

 Musée d’Orsay: A Journey through Impressionism